 However, the rake is one of the foundations of poker and can sometimes even affect every winning player.
-That’s why it’s essential to understand it and take the necessary measures to ensure this won’t happen to you.
+That’s why it’s essential to understand the typical rake structure and take the necessary measures to ensure it won't affect your online cash games too negatively.

 Capped and Uncapped Rake

-Most players can’t imagine handing the casino a 10% cut of their winnings each time, which can sometimes amount to thousands of dollars.
+Most players can’t imagine handing the casino a 10% cut of their winnings each time which can sometimes amount to thousands of dollars.
 That’s only natural, but this is where the capped and uncapped rake structures go into play.
-Understanding these two might be the critical difference that will allow you to take complete control when sitting at the tables.
+Understanding these two might be the critical difference that will allow you to take complete control when sitting at a poker table.

 Capped Rake Explained

 As its name suggests, the capped rake is a type of fee that can’t go above a fixed border.
 In most online casinos, this threshold hardly goes over $30.
-However, it has been proven that capped rake in live poker rooms can reach $70 or even higher.
+However, it has been proven that a capped poker rake in live cash games can reach $70 or even higher.

-The essential thing here is that you can’t pay more than the capped amount, even if you are playing in a massive $2,000 pot with a 10% rake.
-That’s why players usually opt for poker rooms offering a capped rake.
+The essential thing here is that you can’t pay more than the capped amount, even if you are playing in a massive $2,000 cash game pot with a 10% max rake.
+That’s why players usually opt for a poker room offering a capped rake.

-Uncapped rake clearly illustrates how even an initially low 5% rake can be detrimental to your poker results.
-The issue with this type of fee collecting is that when you begin to play more significant pots, you will be losing a large chunk of funds, even if you are essentially winning the hands!
+Uncapped rake clearly illustrates how even an initially low 5% rake can be detrimental to the results in your poker game.
+The issue with this type of casino fee collecting is that when you begin to play more significant pots, you will be losing a large chunk of funds, even if you are essentially winning the hands in your cash games!